PiSupply/PiJuice/README.md

 PiJuice is fully [CE and FCC tested](https://github.com/PiSupply/PiJuice/tree/master/Documentation/Compliance) design and [battery safety tests](https://github.com/PiSupply/PiJuice/tree/master/Documentation/Battery%20Safety) have also been carried out.

 ## Basic functionality
+tbd-----------------------------

+What's the difference between powering from the Pi or from Juice Board layout description.
+Buttons, LEDs
+Connectors
+Batteries
+Solar panels and other sources (wind thermal)

+tbd-----------------------------

 Once the battery is slot into place LED2 will start glowing green.
 This doesn't mean your Raspberry Pi is yet receiving power it is just telling you that the PiJuice MCU is receiving power and is operational.